Published Jun 27, 2023

 As a child on a family trip, I sat in a hotel watching Star Trek with my cousins.
 One uncle grumbled to another, “I don’t like this new show.
-The captain never leaves the bridge!
+The captain never leaves the Bridge!
 That’s not Star Trek to me.”

 Because they are different people living in a different reality, these characters will not have the same adventures as the versions we saw before.
 They won’t be overrun with Tribbles, nor will a noble commander be their first introduction to the Romulans.
 For this Enterprise crew, these things never happened and they never will.
-But as Nero himself would put it, it happened, don’t say it didn’t happen, I saw it happen.
+But as Nero himself would put it — it happened, don’t say it didn’t happen, I saw it happen.
 No matter what happens in the reboot movies, all of The Original Series and movies still exist.
 You can watch “The City on the Edge of Forever” on the same day that you watch Star Trek (2009), which I did while prepping for this article.

 As we know from Star Trek Into Darkness, which reverses the sacrifice and leaves Kirk dead after Khan’s attack, Pine and Quinto’s characters will never say those words to each other.
-But Shatner and Nimoy’s characters do say them every time I re-watch Wrath of Khan.
+But Shatner and Nimoy’s characters do say them every time I re-watch The Wrath of Khan.

-By bifurcating the timeline, Star Trek (2009) makes literal an aspect of Trek that has always been true.
+By bifurcating the timeline, Star Trek (2009) makes literal an aspect of Star Trek that has always been true.
 There can be multiple interpretations of the characters, and they are valid.
-Leaving aside big contradictions, like the conflicting appearances of Klingons or Trills, Trek has always invited differing interpretations because that’s the way interpretation works.
+Leaving aside big contradictions, like the conflicting appearances of Klingons or Trills, Star Trek has always invited differing interpretations because that’s the way interpretation works.
 We’re all different people, and we all bring different expectations, desires, and beliefs to a piece of fiction.
 No one person owns the one correct version.

-In an earlier life, Nimoy’s Spock taught Shatner’s Kirk another important lesson, one drawn from Vulcan philosophy.
-Infinite diversity in infinite combinations has become a core part of Trek fandom, an essential part for celebrating the different races, genders, body types, and sexualities who contribute to the franchise’s continuing mission.
+In an earlier life, Nimoy’s Spock taught Shatner’s Kirk another important lesson; one drawn from Vulcan philosophy.
+Infinite diversity in infinite combinations has become a core part of Star Trek fandom, an essential part for celebrating the different races, genders, body types, and sexualities who contribute to the franchise’s continuing mission.
 It’s important to remember that infinite diversity also refers to our interpretations and experiences with these characters.